-- Doctor request to have the child remain indoors for a period of time designated by the physician. - Written parent request to keep a child indoors for a period not to exceed three days.
+Doctor request to have the child remain indoors for a period of time designated by the physician. • Written parent request to keep a child indoors for a period not to exceed three days.

 Students need to come prepared for the ever-changing lowa weather.
 It is better to come prepared than to listen to the forecast.
 During the winter, students must have coats, hats, and mittens/gloves for outdoor recess.
 When there is snow on the ground, they will need boots.
 Carrying an extra jacket or sweater in their book bag is also a good practice.
+Recess rules and expectations, including apparel requirements can be found https://example.com/here.